-Here are seven steps ways to make your dream home a reality, even if you’re on a tight budget.
+Follow these key steps to make your dream home a reality, even if you’re on a tight budget.

 Set Your Priorities

-The first steps to design an affordable custom home are to prioritize and organize your ideas into a Design Guide.
-Start by brainstorming everything you do, and don’t, want in your new home.
+The first step to designing an affordable custom home is to prioritize and organize your ideas into a design guide.
+Start by brainstorming everything you do and do not want in your new home.
 Then organize your ideas into three categories: must have, nice to have, and do not want.
-Once you have an idea of what’s important to you, start collecting and organizing ideas using tools such as Pinterest boards or a Houzz Ideabook.
+Once you have an idea of what’s important to you, start collecting and organizing ideas using tools such as Pinterest boards or a Houzz ideabook.

 Get the Facts About Financing